 Many people choose large RVs when buying an RV, especially if they are downsizing from a home to go full-time.
 Even more so when they have a large family.
 Believe us, we understand the appeal.
 But know that all that extra living space comes with multiple challenges.
 Bigger RVs are often harder to find campground reservations for and can be more challenging to maneuver when you get there.

 This is a factor for navigating the campground and getting into and out of the site.
 But is also for being able to tuck deeper into the RV site.
 Two of the biggest factors in today’s accident had to do with both of them being bigger RVs.
 However, neither RV was the biggest out there.
 I would guess that both the fifth wheel and the motorhome were about 40 ft in length.

 The trailer length made it more difficult to complete the sharp corner and increased the tail swing (more on that below).
 The length of the parked RV meant it could not tuck deeper into the RV site, further out of harm’s way.

 RV HACK #17: Remember that bigger isn’t always better.

 Whether you’re renting or buying an RV, choose the smallest one you feel you and your travel companions can be comfortable in.
 The larger the RV, the more limiting it will be to drive, and the more difficult it will be to find places to park it.
 It’s not impossible, but it does require more planning and flexibility.
 For example, you can usually find campsites for large RVs in campgrounds located within 5–20 miles of most national parks, but if you really want to camp inside these popular parks, you’ll have much better luck finding a site and navigating interior roads with a smaller RV.

-This 45-foot fifth-wheel also parked in the same spot as the motorhome, despite also witnessing the accident.
+This 45-foot fifth-wheel also parked in the same spot as the motorhome that was damaged, despite also witnessing the accident.
 Bold, as they hang out of their site.